By Annie Grandell

-I had to get my hands on these wristbands, and I was driven to talk with the people who developed it.
+I had to get my hands on these wristbands, and I was driven to talk with those who developed them.

-When I got back to the States, I called the Canadian Catholic group who quickly and humbly admitted that this was not their tool, but that they got it from the evangelical organization Campus Crusade in Switzerland.
+When I returned to the States, I called the Canadian Catholic group, who quickly and humbly admitted that this was not their tool.
+They got it from the evangelical organization Campus Crusade in Switzerland.

-Marti also explained that the secondary purpose is to help combat “moralistic therapeutic deism,” a distorted view of Christianity that is dominant in our culture and has left many Christians unable to articulate basic truths of the faith.
-But if these truths are conveyed in a visual tool like THE FOUR, a young person can easily remember and then internalize them.
+Marti also explained that the secondary purpose is to help combat “moralistic therapeutic deism,” a distorted view of Christianity that is dominant in our culture and has left many Christians unable to articulate fundamental truths of the faith.
+But if these truths are conveyed in a visual tool like THE FOUR®, a young person can easily remember and internalize them.

-Marti and his team in Switzerland were so encouraged to have Catholics using THE FOUR that they generously shared their “Training Manual” with YDisciple and gave us permission to adapt it for a Catholic context–the language, Bible translation, even additional supporting quotes from saints and popes!
+Marti and his team in Switzerland were so encouraged to have Catholics using THE FOUR® that they generously shared their “Training Manual” with YDisciple and permitted us to adapt it for a Catholic context – the language, Bible translation, even additional supporting quotes from saints and popes!

 Now this adapted resource is available to you for free.
 No strings attached.